 Compellingly written and drawing on cutting-edge research, The Language Myth sets out a forceful alternative to the received wisdom, showing how language and the mind really work.

 Published September 2014 by Cambridge University Press.
-Also published in Turkish, Portuguese and Arabic.
+Also published in Turkish, Japanese, Portuguese and Farsi.

 Real Talk: There is no language instinct.
-Essay published in Aeon, Dec.
+Essay précis of The Language Myth published in Aeon, Dec.
 2014.
+[PDF version of article here]

 The Language Paradox.
-Review of book by Berwick and Chomsky, published in New Scientist, Feb.
+My Review of book by Berwick and Chomsky, published in New Scientist, Feb.
 2016.

 Table of Contents